Family's Greatest Wish

 Wish It Now!

-Yes, of course, as responsible parents and serious adult people, we mused the superstition.
+Yes, of course as responsible parents and serious adult people we mused the superstition.
 Nevertheless, it was a wonderful thing to watch our little girls covet their aspirations with faith so pure.
 We learned some goodness there.
+We taught our kids to never deny their hearts’ desires.
+And, in turn, our children taught us how to wish again.
 So we came to value the tradition.

+Credible magical request were serious business in our house!
+Thus emerged our family formula for all ages—pretend a trance; but yearn with true conviction.
 And so we do.
-Call it mysticism or prayer; but our entreaty is genuine and we aim to make our bidding count.
+Call it mysticism or prayer.
+But our entreaty is genuine and we aim to make our bidding count.

 What do you wish above all other dreams?
-Wish it now!

 Brief Shining Moment

 Of course that was child's play.
 It has been been over 20 years since I captured that precious glance of my wife and children wishing at the fountain.
 So much has happened since.
-I was long seperated and ultimately divorced.
-The kids, of course, are very grown up people now; prospering on their own.
+I was long separated and ultimately divorced.
+The kids, of course, are very grown up people now.
+Prospering on their own and chasing bigger dreams.
+I hope so.
 I miss them awful.
 It seemed, for a long time, that I didn’t get my wish.

-But oh, how I treasured the act of wishing in that crystal moment.
-When together with my family, our hearts enjoined our dreams, and the entire world seemed perfect.
+But I did that day.
+Oh how I treasure the act of wishing in that crystal moment!
+When together with my family our hearts enjoined our dreams and the entire world seemed perfect.
 I have that precious memory forever emblazoned in my mind.
-No matter where I am or what I do; I will always have that brief shining moment.

 .